 It is a wonderful time of rapid growth and change, so much freedom – and if you get a nice job, you will likely have more money than you have ever seen before in your bank account.
 Fun, fun!

-What you have to keep in mind is that your thinking about your money will be largely formed during this time, and that by building awareness and skill you will create great benefits and flexibility for yourself in the future.
-Bad habits formed during this time will be hard to shake and change and from a financial perspective can really put you in a situation of “playing catch-up” later in life.
+You have to keep in mind that your thinking about your money will be largely formed during this time and that by building awareness and skill, you will create great benefits and flexibility for yourself in the future.
+Bad habits formed during this time will be hard to shake and change and, from a financial perspective, can really put you in a situation of "playing catch-up" later in life.

 (By the way, you can read what "playing catch-up" is all about in Chris' 6 part series titled "Behind in Saving for Retirement?".)